 We count on a human cop not being around to hassle (and mulct) us for scoffing such laws – and on the cop’s discretion if he is around.
 On being able to appeal to his sense or his humanity and hope he will ignore the law we both know is idiotic, even if that can’t be openly said or admitted to.

 Auto Cop isn’t programmed to cut slack.
 He – it – simply records the “violation” and issues the citation.
+Make your car better with the products from their sales.

 Every single time.